the-teachingRSE-project/competencies/competencies.md

 and automate operations of the integration and release process.
 They can provide working, scalable, and future-proof solutions in a professional context and with common project and software management techniques, adapted to the needs of the research environment.
-Finally, as skilled researchers they combine the necessary foundations from their domain with software engineering skills to develop complex software.
+Finally, as people who have often gained significant research experience in a particular discipline, they combine the necessary foundations from their domain with software engineering skills to develop complex software.

 <!-- Adapting to the software life cycle -->
 \skillsection{SWLC}